junior-jl/learning-python/object-oriented-programming/notes.md

 Steve = User("Steve", "12345")
 Steve.login("steve", "12345")  # Grants access because credentials are valid

-# does not grant access since the credentails are invalid
+# does not grant access since the credentials are invalid
 Steve.login("steve", "6789")
 Steve.__password  # compilation error will occur due to this line
 ```